top of page

 19. Professional rules and statutory obligations

-We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Institute of Chartered Accountants in England and Wales and will accept instructions to act for you on this basis.
+We will observe and act in accordance with the byelaw, regulations and ethical guidelines of the Institute of Chartered Accountants in England and Wales and will accept instructions to act for you on this basis.
 In particular you give us the authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
 You can see copies of these requirements at www.icaew.com/membershandbook.
-We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006.

-You have a legal responsibility to retain documents and records relevant to your tax affairs.
-During the course of our work we may collect information from you and others relevant to your tax affairs.
+You have a legal responsibility to retain documents and records relevant to your financial affairs.
+During the course of our work, we may collect information from you and others relevant to your financial and tax affairs.
 We will return any original documents to you if requested.
 Documents and records relevant to your tax affairs are required by law to be retained as follows:

 Individuals, trustees and partnerships: